-3) Add 2-3 drops of blue food colouring to the first bowl.
-Add 2-3 drops of red food colouring to the second bowl and 5-6 drops of yellow food colouring to the third bowl.
+3) Add 2-3 drops of blue food coloring to the first bowl.
+Add 2-3 drops of red food coloring to the second bowl and 5-6 drops of yellow food coloring to the third bowl.

-4) Give your preschooler the colour mixing printable as well as a spoon.
+4) Give your preschooler the color mixing printable as well as a spoon.

 5) Instruct your preschooler to do the following:

 Place 2 spoonfuls of blue liquid in the 4th cup.
 Then add 2 spoonfuls of the red.
 Mix them together.
-What colour do you have in the fourth bowl?
-Colour the answer on your colour mixing sheet.
+What color do you have in the fourth bowl?
+Color the answer on your color mixing sheet.

-Allow them to continue working through the colour mixing printable.
+Allow them to continue working through the color mixing printable.
 You can also ask them while they are doing their experiment how to make purple or green or orange.

-Well there you have it, your little scientist has created the secondary colours for himself.
-Now if you want to get really scientific, perhaps you may want to try this experiment that is my daughter’s favourite to date: DISAPPEARING RAINBOW COLOURS where we actually make the colours disappear.
+Well there you have it, your little scientist has created the secondary colors for himself.
+Now if you want to get really scientific, perhaps you may want to try this experiment that is my daughter’s favorite to date: DISAPPEARING RAINBOW COLORS where we actually make the colors disappear.

 Alecia, author at Learning 2 Walk, is a pastor’s wife and preschool blogging mommy of 2 darlings who is married to her best friend and side-kick, Mark.
 She is a proud Janadian (Jamaican + Canadian) and is a stationary addict and early childhood education enthusiast.